 These indicators are tabs, and selecting each tab changes the rest of the details display.
 By default, the Service-level indicator tab is selected, which presents a chart of the performance of the SLI over time against the SLO threshold.
 The previous screenshot includes that chart.

 Click the Error budget tab to see a chart showing the consumption of the error budget over time.

 For each compliance period that the SLI doesn't meet the performance threshold for the SLO, some of the error budget is consumed.
 The details depend on the types of the SLO and the compliance period; see Error budgets and Trajectory of error budgets for more information.

 When the error budget for the compliance period is exhausted, your service is failing to meet the SLO.

 Click on the Alerts firing tab to see the number of open incidents and status of the alerting policy, and to define additional alerting polices:

 Click View policy to go to the Policy details page for the alerting policy associated with this SLO.

 The Policy details displays a chart that shows you the rate at which your service is consuming its error budget.
 When you create an alerting policy, you set a threshold based on the size of the error budget and the length of the compliance period.
 The threshold is an estimate of the rate at which the error budget can be consumed without exhausting it before the end of the compliance period, and the alertng policy warns you when you exceed that rate.

 The Logs pane shows the log entries written by this service to Cloud Logging.
 The following screenshot shows an example:

-To analyze log entries, click Open in Logs Viewer, part of Cloud Logging.
-For more information on the Logs Viewer, see Viewing logs.
+To analyze log entries, click Open in Logs Explorer, part of Cloud Logging.
+For more information, see View logs by using the Logs Explorer.